exponea/exponea-android-sdk/Documentation/CONFIG.md

 #### projectToken

 * Is your project token which can be found in the Exponea APP ```Project``` -> ```Overview```
+* If you need to switch project settings during runtime of the application, you can use [Anonymize feature](./ANONYMIZE.md)

 #### projectRouteMap